BerlingskeMedia/terraform-module-versions/README.md

 Check referenced terraform modules' sources for newer versions

 FLAGS
-  -H ...                             (alias for -registry-header) -a false                           (alias for -all) -all false                         include modules without updates -e false                           (alias for -updates-found-nonzero-exit) -module ...                        include this module (may be specified repeatedly. by default, all modules are included) -o markdown                        (alias for -output) -output markdown                   output format, one of [json jsonl junit markdown markdown-wide] -registry-header ...               extra HTTP headers for requests to Terraform module registries (a key/value pair KEY:VALUE, may be specified repeatedly)
+  -E false                           (alias for -any-found-nonzero-exit) -H ...                             (alias for -registry-header) -a false                           (alias for -all) -all false                         include modules without updates -any-found-nonzero-exit false      exit with a nonzero code when any module not matching to it's latest version found -basic-auth ...
+Authentication string to authenticate on repository calls.
+Should be string '[username]:[password]'
+  -e false                           (alias for -updates-found-nonzero-exit) -module ...                        include this module (may be specified repeatedly. by default, all modules are included) -o markdown                        (alias for -output) -output markdown                   output format, one of [json jsonl junit markdown markdown-wide] -registry-header ...               extra HTTP headers for requests to Terraform module registries (a key/value pair KEY:VALUE, may be specified repeatedly)
-  -updates-found-nonzero-exit false  exit with a nonzero code when modules with updates are found
+  -u false                           (alias for -use-url) -updates-found-nonzero-exit false  exit with a nonzero code when modules with updates are found -use-url false                     Use URL instead of SSH checkout.
+Usable if autorizing via token.
 ```